rivo2302/ampalibe_addons/readme.md

 The following features are implemented:

-* Models for Ampalibe User
+* New navigation with  menu for ampalibe users
-* View List for Ampalibe User
+* Send Message by user to Ampalibe Servers
-* Back office of your chatbot Messenger directly in Odoo Interface
+* Configure your bot in Odoo (Token, Verify Token, Webhook, etc)

 <img height="400" src="https://raw.githubusercontent.com/rivo2302/ampalibe_odoo/15.0/ampalibe/static/img/user_case.gif"/>